tigerfarm/tigtaskrouterworker/README.md

 In the phone number’s configuration page,
 - Set Voice & Fax, A Call Comes In, to: Studio Flow / Writers IVR

+Test, by calling your IVR Twilio phone number.
+- You will hear your Say welcome message.
+- You will be put into the TaskRouter queue and hear the wait music.
+- Disconnect/hangup, your IVR works.

 ### Deploy the TaskRouter Workers Application

 Click the Deploy to Heroku link: